What to Pack for Colombia?

 • Daypack (20-25L): A small, comfortable backpack is crucial.
 Choose one with a hip belt to distribute weight effectively.

-• Headlamp: There is no electricity in the villages.
+• Headlamp: There is no electricity in some remote areas.
 A headlamp is essential for moving around at night, leaving your hands free.

 • Water Bottle (1L Minimum): A reusable bottle is necessary.
-Purified water will be provided, but a bottle with a built-in filter (like Lifestraw or Katadyn) offers extra security.
+A built-in filter (like Lifestraw or Katadyn) is highly recommended.

 Hygiene & Health